rstropek/PracticalDevOpsTraining/Exercises/exercise08.md

 1. Clone the sample repository for this training: `git clone https://github.com/rstropek/PracticalDevOpsTraining.git`

-1. Get Microsoft's Docker image for ASP.NET Core: `docker pull microsoft/aspnet`
+1. Get Microsoft's Docker image for ASP.NET Core: `docker pull microsoft/dotnet:latest`

-1. Start a new interactive Docker container: `docker run -it -p 5000:5000 -v ~/PracticalDevOpsTraining/Sample/AspNetCore1:/src microsoft/aspnet /bin/bash`
+1. Start a new interactive Docker container: `docker run -it -p 5000:5000 -v ~/PracticalDevOpsTraining/Sample/AspNetCore1:/src microsoft/dotnet:latest /bin/bash`

 1. **Discussion points:**
    * Describe concept of volume mappings (`-v`) and port mappings (`-p`)

 1. Inside of the Docker container, navigate to the mounted `src` folder: `cd src`

-1. Restore NuGet packages: `dnu restore`
+1. Restore NuGet packages: `dotnet restore`

-1. Run our sample in the Docker container: `dnx web`
+1. Run our sample in the Docker container: `dotnet run`

 1. If you want to try calling our Web API using your browser, don't forget to open port 5000 for your Docker VM.<br/>
    ![Open Port](img/azure-open-vm-ports.png)